-A specific module catalog, created by the Business School, contains details of modules available to students who study Business Administration as a minor subject, and of the mandatory modules to be taken by students with Business Informatics as a minor subject.
+Specific module catalogs (available here, at the bottom of this page and here) contain details of modules available to students who study Business Administration as a minor subject, and of the mandatory modules to be taken by students with Business Informatics as a minor subject.

 Descriptions of modules offered in the other minor subjects as well as of the elective modules available in Business Informatics can be found in the module catalogs for the respective degree programs.

 Module Catalog Bachelor Economics: